fusioncharts/dev_centre_docs/chart-guide/getting-started/setting-data-source-using-url.md

 ---
-title: Setting Data Source using URL | FusionCharts
+title: Setting Data Source Using URL | FusionCharts
 description: FusionCharts lets you pass the complete JSON/XML chart data using a JSON file or a URL without losing any functionality
-heading: Setting Data Source using URL
+heading: Setting Data Source Using URL
 breadcrumb: [["Home", "/"], ["Setting Data Source using URL"]]
 ---